nu-tech-ethics/summer2024/pages/_assignments/final.md

 ## II.
 Format
 Final submission of the project will include:

+1. A short (no more than 5 min) presentation due **before** the last day of class
 1. A presentable prototype or writing piece (whether it’s a chapter, podcast, interactive demo, video, etc.)
-2. A proposal document (3-page max, single-spaced), considering the project guidelines below.
+1. A proposal document (3-page max, single-spaced), considering the project guidelines below.

 About 2/3 of your effort should dedicated to creating the prototype, and the other 1/3 should be dedicated to the project proposal (which articulates your theory of change).

 ## III.
+Presentation Guidelines
+We will invite you to our course [Flip](https://info.flip.com/en-us.html) Group and you will record a short (no more than 5 min) presentation about your project.
+Think of your presentation as a project pitch to get feedback from your peers and instructors.
+You should upload your recording **before** the last day of class, as we'll be watching and commenting on presentations during class time.
+If you worked in a group, y’all can record together or individually. **Briefly** present each of the five components (described below) of your proposal and include a picture, screenshot, or description of your prototype.

+## IV.
 Prototype Guidelines
 Your prototype should give us a sense of what you hope to create.
 This could be a sample story, module, podcast, presentation, etc. Or, if you're planning to build an app, website, or game, it could be a prototype of your vision.

 We want you to spend some time creating something concrete, to help us understand what you are envisioning, and how it might function to achive a particular ethical / social goal.

-## IV.
-Proposal Guidelines
+## V. Proposal Guidelines
 Your 3-page project proposal must address the following:

 ### 1. Background